Eric-Jalal/Jerilok/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at @Elisa Oyj as Java developer and Java trainer at sdacademy.pl remotely
+- 🔭 I’m currently working at @Elisa Oyj as Java developer
 - 🌱 I’m currently learning some DevOps concepts
 - 👯 I’m looking to collaborate on opensource projects, tutorials and educational projects
 - 📫 How to reach me: https://www.linkedin.com/in/eric-jalal/